This post may contain affiliate links. For more information, please see our affiliate policy.

 In this recipe, I also add a touch of honey for sweetness (it brings out the sweetness in the apples).
 You could also add a clove of minced garlic, some minced shallots, or fresh herbs such as parsley.

 Just whisk everything together in a bowl or shake it up in a jar with a tight-fitting lid.
 Store covered in the refrigerator and use within 4 days.

 For the balsamic vinaigrette:

-In a bowl, or in a jar with a tight-fitting lid, combine olive oil, balsamic vinegar, Dijon mustard, and honey.
+- To make the balsamic vinaigrette, or in a jar with a tight-fitting lid or a bowl, combine olive oil, balsamic vinegar, Dijon mustard, and honey.
 Whisk or shake to combine, then season to taste with salt and pepper.

 - In a large bowl, combine lettuce, apples, red onion and walnuts.
 Drizzle with the vinaigrette and toss to combine.
 Sprinkle with feta and serve immediately.

 Culinary Hill may earn money if you buy through these links.

 Meggan Hill is the Executive Chef and CEO of Culinary Hill, a popular digital publication in the food space.
 She loves to combine her Midwestern food memories with her culinary school education to create her own delicious take on modern family fare.
 Millions of readers visit Culinary Hill each month for meticulously-tested recipes as well as skills and tricks for ingredient prep, cooking ahead, menu planning, and entertaining.
 She graduated from the University of Wisconsin-Madison and the iCUE Culinary Arts program at College of the Canyons.